 It can be done in one day and involves doing a land border crossing, at the border town of Mae Sai, Thailand into Tachileik, Myanmar.

-When we were travelling in Thailand, we first entered on a 30 day Visa Exempt entry stamp and after our one month extension of this stamp at Chiang Mai Immigration Office, we then had two options, either a Visa Run to apply for a 60 day Tourist Visa or a Border Run to get another 30 day Visa Exempt entry stamp.
+When we were travelling in Thailand, we first entered on a 30 day Visa Exempt entry stamp and after our one month extension of this stamp at Chiang Mai Immigration Office, we then had two options, either a Visa Run to Laos (or other country) to apply for a 60 day Tourist Visa or a Mae Sai Border Run to get another 30 day Visa Exempt entry stamp.

-Chiang Mai to Myanmar is a Thailand Border Run not a Visa Run
+Chiang Mai to the Mae Sai border then into Myanmar is a Thailand Border Run not a Visa Run

 First of all, I want to establish that this is a Border run from Chiang Mai not a Visa Run.
 Often these two phrases get used interchangeably but they are two very different things.